Skip to main content

 • “But what the team did have is massive ambition, to do something very unlike any other game you've played, and they clearly felt it was important to experiment, to push gameplay and experience to the limit, and beyond, and then beyond again.”

-• “Pretty hard to master at the start, but after some time you will understand how things work and what you have to do, and also become comfortable with the game mechanics.”
+• “Pretty hard to master at the start, but after some time you will understand how things work and what you have to do, and you will also be comfortable with the game mechanics.”

 • “So: bad optimization and Mario Bros-like gameplay have put me off.”